leostera/tap-idris/README.md

 # `TAP`
-> 🍻 A simple TAP runner for Idris
+> 🍻 A simple TAP producer for Idris

 `TAP` is a concise, minimalistic, text-based protocol for reporting test results.
-Read more at [www.testanything.org](www.testanything.org)
+Read more at [www.testanything.org](https://testanything.org)

 Note: this is just something I hacked together to produce consistent test results for a small Lisp parser: [Libra](https://github.com/ostera/libra).